alexyy802/waifucord/docs/api.rst

 .. function:: on_resumed()

-    Called when the client has resumed a session.
+    Called when the bunny has resumed a session.

 .. function:: on_shard_resumed(shard_id)

-    Similar to :func:`on_resumed` except used by :class:`AutoShardedClient` to denote when a particular shard ID has resumed a session.
+    Similar to :func:`on_resumed` except used by :class:`AutoShardedBunny` to denote when a particular shard ID has resumed a session.

     .. versionadded:: 1.4